 For charcoal grills you want the coals as hot as possible.
 Some people even cook directly on top of their chimney-style starter to maximize the heat.
 Just brush the meat with some oil and place on the grill, leaving the lid open.
 Cook each side for 45 to 90 seconds until grill marks form.

 A favorite method of finishing sous vide is using a torch.
 The torch quickly browns the outside of the foods and gives you better control than searing in a pan.
 It is especially good for uneven foods.
-A down side of using the torch is that the food can sometimes develop a discernible "torch taste".
+A down side of using the torch is that the food can sometimes develop a discernible "torch taste", though it is not something I have personally experienced.

 There are many different torches but the most recommended are typically the Bernzomatic TS8000BT and the Iwatani Torch.
 The smaller pastry-style torches usually aren't powerful enough for proper browning.
 For a more detailed look at the torches available you can check out our detailed guide to sous vide torches.